civboot/fngi/spor.md

   and therefore able to create it's own macros and syntax, it can achieve higher readability as it bootstraps.

-Spor has a 16bit bytecode with a stack-based interpreter.
+Spor has an 8bit bytecode with a stack-based interpreter.
 It assembler starts as extremely primitive but bootstraps itself into a more "full featured" macro-heavy "language".

-A single 16bit spor instruction speficies a size (1, 2 or 4 bytes) and can perform multiple orthoginal operations:
-- mem: immediate load (of 16bit value), memory fetch, memory store, etc
-- operation: logical operation (add, subtract, eq, etc)
-- jump: jmp, jump table, call or return

 The assembly language is stack-based.
-It also has a builtin dictionary of 32bit values and a register to store the currently built instruction.
-The syntax looks like this:
+It also has a builtin dictionary of 32bit values and a register to store the current instr size (1, 2 or 4 bytes).

+The syntax looks like

 ```
-$loc add1
-  .2 LIT ADD RET; #1,

-$loc add2
-  .2 XSL; @add1,
-  .2 XSL; @add1,
-  RET;
+// (sfn means "small function" aka no locals)
+$c_sfn add1   // [U4] -> [U4]: add one
+  #1$L0       // compile literal of 0x1
+  %ADD %RET   // add and return

+$c_sfn add2 // [U4] -> [U4]: add two
+  $xsl  add1 // xsl means "execute small"
+  $jmpl add1 // jmpl does a jump, add1 does the return
 ```

-The assembler supports the following native tokens.
+The assembler syntax is obsenely simple and fngi builds on top of it.
+It supports the following tokens.

 Pushing and setting stack values:
 - `/` starts a line comment.